 Several modules incorporate algorithms that yield these discontinuous results.
 For example, the international module outputs a set of crude oil supply curves and petroleum product import supply curves as discrete step functions.
-The PMM, which includes these step curves in its linear program to represent refinery operations, solves for fuel prices and refinery fuel demands to minimize costs.
+The PMM translates these to step curves for input to its linear program representing refinery operations, and solves for fuel prices and refinery fuel demands to minimize costs.
 This type of approach yields discontinuous petroleum pricing and fuel demands.
 The electricity fuel dispatch (EFD) submodule is also implemented as a linear program and contains discontinuities due to the discrete nature of the merit-order plant dispatch.
 The coal distribution model is also a linear program.
 Thus, each of these models introduces discontinuities into the NEMS solution process.